The best esign software solutions can make it easy to sign digitally and in the cloud.

 It's easy to get going with DocuSign thanks to its number of integrations with the likes of Google, Windows, Apple and SalesForce, as well as a number of apps for mobile devices.
 It puts a lot of emphasis on security, using strong encryption technologies and employing industry best practices for protecting the data it handles.

-Indeed, as of March 2018, DocuSign has had its application for Binding Corporate Rules (BCRs) approved.
-This is the EU's highest level of certification for data transfers outside the bloc.
+DocuSign had its application for Binding Corporate Rules (BCRs) approved, which is the EU's highest level of certification for data transfers outside the bloc.

 Secured Signing is a more cost effective software than the above two e-signature solutions.
 It's cloud-based, meaning that it's easy to access and use your electronic signature from desktop, laptop or mobile device.